Spiced Lentil Soup

 Soup

-- 1 1/2 - 2 cups vegetable stock, preferably low sodium
+• 1 1/2 - 2 cups vegetable stock, preferably low sodium, if needed See Notes.

 Instructions

-- Stir in salt, tamari, remaining water, and lentils.
-Bring to a boil over high heat, then reduce heat and simmer for about 45 minutes to 1 hour, stirring occasionally.
+• Stir in salt, tamari, remaining water, and lentils.
+Bring to a boil over high heat, then reduce heat, cover, and simmer for about 45 minutes to 1 hour, stirring occasionally.
 Lentils should be soft but not mushy.
 Cook longer if needed.
+If soup is too thin near the end of cooking time, remove the lid and turn up the heat to gently boil off some of the liquid.
+See Notes.

-- Add tomato paste and enough stock to get to the consistency you like.
+• Stir in tomato paste and, if needed, add enough vegetable stock to get to the consistency you like.
 Taste and add a pinch more salt, if necessary.

 Image of cinnamon by Mariia Sultanova | Dreamstime